univac-os/calculator-behavior/addition.md

   and I type in "negative number" and I press "equals"

-  Then I see the "positive number" as the result if positive number is more than negative number or I see the "nagative number" as the result in vice versa conditon
+  Then I see the "positive/neagtive number" as the result based on values

 Scenario: Addition of decimals

   Given The calculator must be turn on